google/lovefield/docs/dd/03_backstore.md

 #Lovefield Design Document
 ## Backstore

-In the beginning of Lovefield design, it is identified that two different backstore needs to exist: a persistent backstore for real applications, and a temporary backstore for unit testing.
-By defining the interface of backstore, we hope that the need to use persistent backstore in tests can be vastly reduced.
+In the beginning of Lovefield design, it was identified that two different backstore needs to exist: a persistent backstore for applications that need persistence, and a volatile in-memory backstore for remaining applications and for testing purposes.
+By defining the interface of backstore, we hope that the need to use persistent backstore in tests can be vastly reduced, and backstores can be swapped for better testability.

 > #### Why not persistent storage in testing?
 > One cruel fact of testing is that tests can fail, which is the reason why